inrae/pgd-mmdt/docs/tutorial/index.md

 : <p>This is the main module allowing the data producer to enter their metadata relating to a dataset.
 See the corresponding tutorial for [Metadata Entry](describe).</p>

 __Search datasets__
 : <p>This module allows users to search datasets based on the associated metadata, to see all the metadata and possibly to have access to the data itself.
+See the corresponding tutorial for [Search Datasets](search).
 This obviously assumes that the metadata files have been deposited in the correct directory in the storage space dedicated to data management within your collective.
 See [Infrastructure](../infrastructure).</p>

 __File Browser__
 : <p>This module gives users access to a [file browser][1]{:target="_blank"} provided that the data manager has installed it.
 See [File Browser](../installation/#file-browser)</p>